Wrongsides/java-kstreams/README.md

 Little experiment with kafka streams copied from the confluent examples.
-Also rolled a java producer and consumer to demonstrate the WordProducer in action.
+Also rolled a java producer and consumer to demonstrate the WordCount in action.

 to have a go follow these steps: